 - (2) Timing of payment.
 The total fee amount for the entirety of a project is calculated, determined, and set at the time of issuance of the first building permit for the project.
 All in-lieu fees allowed by this section shall be paid no later than prior to issuance of the first occupancy approval for any construction which adds net residential units.
+If the city approves a phased project, a proportional share of the required fee shall be paid within each phase of the residential project.
 The in-lieu fees collected by the city are city funds over which the city has complete and absolute discretion. - (3) Inclusionary housing fund.
-Fees collected in compliance with this section shall be deposited in the inclusionary housing fund.
+Fees collected in compliance with this section shall be deposited in the inclusionary housing fund. - (4) The provisions of Section 41-1904(c)(1) may only be modified by the affirmative vote of at least five (5) members of the City Council.